The circulatory system is made up of the body parts responsible for moving blood, hormones, and nutrients through the body.

 - Consider significant changes like changing jobs or moving home.

 - Resolve any personal conflict, childhood trauma, or relationship problems by communicating honestly and seeking advice.

 - Spend time doing things that you enjoy.

 - Try to avoid cigarettes, alcohol, and caffeine.

-The initial use of natural products is recommended, if it is not possible to control it, it is recommended to see a doctor to avoid crises that could lead to the triggering of a psychogenic shock in the future.
+The initial use of natural products is recommended; if it is impossible to control it, it is recommended to see a doctor to avoid crises that could trigger a psychogenic shock in the future.

 The recommended medications for stress management are sertraline and Prozac, among others.